 - Duration of the visit: 50 minutes are enough to tour the interiors and appreciate the works of art.

 No trip to Krakow's Market Square would be complete without a visit to see Sukiennice in Polish or Lonja de Paños as its Latin name.
 This is a space dedicated to trade since the very foundation of the city, here gathered the most important merchants of the fifteenth century to bring from distant lands spices, silk, leather and wax; Krakow for its part exports textiles, lead and salt extracted, of course from the salt mine of Wieliczka.

-The iconic building was declared a UNESCO World Heritage Site and sits in a privileged position right in the middle of the central square.
-It presents a beautiful and elegant structure, so you can not leave Krakow to take a postcard picture from the arches of the cloth market.
+The iconic building was declared a UNESCO World Heritage Site and is located in a privileged position right in the middle of the central square.
+It has a beautiful and elegant structure, so you can't leave Krakow without taking a postcard photo from the arches of the cloth market.
 You can take advantage of the visit to buy all kinds of souvenirs and travel souvenirs.

-- Hours: Lonja de Paños is open to the public every day from 10 am to 7 pm.
+- Opening hours: The Cloth Exchange is open to the public every day from 10 am to 7 pm.

 - Admission fee: Admission is completely free.

-- Duration of the visit: You can spend as much time as you want exploring the stalls that catch your attention.
+- Duration of visit: You can spend as much time as you like exploring the stalls that catch your attention.

 3. See Wieza Ratuszowa

-In honor of the old building, a magnificent Gothic tower was preserved, inside which is an extension of the Historical Museum of Krakow; the permanent exhibition is focused exclusively on telling the history and evolution of the square and is worth a visit.
+In honor of the old building a magnificent Gothic style tower was preserved inside which is an extension of the Historical Museum of Krakow; the permanent exhibition is focused exclusively on telling the history and evolution of the square and is worth a visit.